FCOO/fcoo-web-dev/README.md

     APPLICATION_NAME
 	├── app
-    |   ├── index.html.tmpl                 //Template for buiding the application in \dist
+    |   ├── _index.html.tmpl                //Template for buiding the application in \dist
-    |   ├── index-dev.html.tmpl             //Tempalte for buiding the application in \dev
+    |   ├── _index-dev.html.tmpl            //Tempalte for buiding the application in \dev
     |   ├── scripts                         //js files
     |   ├── styles                          //css and scss fiels
     |   |   ├── fonts                           //Font-files
     |   |   └── images                          //Images for css (background-images: "images/example.png")
     |   └── images                          //Images for the application
-    ├── dist                            //The compiled and build distribution files ├── demo                            //Demo page for packages.
+    ├── dist                            //The compiled and build distribution files
+    |   └── log                             //log-files from building the application in /dist
+    ├── demo                            //Demo page for packages.
 Also the page for the "gh-pages" branch in GitHub ├── dev                             //Development version of the application ├── bower_components                //Installed Bower components
-    ├── node_modules                    //Installed Node.js moduels
+    └── node_modules                    //Installed Node.js moduels
-    └── log                             //log-files from different tasks

 - All files or directories starting with `"_"`(underscore) are ignored